awpratten/awpratten.github.io/content/Projects/magicdaffodils.md

 * [Art Pratten](http://www.nonsb.ca/) - Pratt-a-various
 * [Alex Schmoll](https://vimeo.com/occasionaljake) - Synths & Electronics

-Recently, I’ve been playing with a group that calls themselves the **Magic Daffodils**.
+Since early in the COVID lockdowns, I’ve been playing with a group that calls themselves the **Magic Daffodils**.
 This is a group that is playing what I’d describe as free ambient-noise.
 The group includes drums, bass, electric violin, synthesizers and samples.
+All six members are veterans of the London music scene with backgrounds in the electronic, ambient, free jazz, and noise musics.

 I love to play music and tend towards playing improvised, unscripted music.
 I am fortunate to be able to play with this group fairly regularly.